sebalbisu/backup-mirror/README.md

 * different sources
 * partitions / folders destinations
-* filtering data to backup for each each adapter
+* filtering data to backup for each adapter
-* more adapters
+* adapters
-* configurations for multiple destinations on same source
+* configuration for multiple destinations on same source